PeterG184/Sequential-Gears/README.md

 Mitigating Crosschaining
 - To stop crosschaining from occuring, the program will prioritise keeping the chain on the same side of each derailleur when determining the next gear to shift to.

+## Current Status
+Currently I am writing the outline of the software, effectively as a software based simulation to figure out how the algorithms behind deciding what gears to switch to are implemented.
+Once these are proven, and the hardware is acquired, much of the placehold 'shift gear' functions will be replaced with actual control of the stepper motor/servos.

 ## Building
 Build the program using
 ```bash